HoimeBanerjee/Analytics_Club_WiDs2025/README.md

 This repository contains the codes for the analytics club project (Data driven carbon footprint analytics for chemical processes)-IIT Bombay WiDS 2025

-# Analytics_club
-This repository contains the codes for the analytics club project (Data driven carbon footprint analytics for chemical processes)-IIT Bombay WiDS 2025

 For Week 1:
 Task 1: Identifying emission sources for any 3 industrial chemical processes.